ding-guohang/studyNotes/README.md

-# designPattern
+# studyNotes
-to study design patterns
+to study and note.